 1. Technical competency

 3. Delivery skills

-For advisers to be truly effective professionally however, they need a significant array of commercial and relationship management skills.
+For advisers to be truly effective professionally, they also need a significant array of commercial and relationship management skills.
 It is in this area that the greatest ROI can be found incidentally for the advice business.
 Developing greater sales skills, founded upon ethical standards and technical competency, will be the swiftest way for advice businesses to grow and deliver greater value to clients.

-Today’s consumers have become more sophisticated and are leading far more complicated lives, society has shifted and begun to re-shape itself, and they communicate and engage very differently to a decade (or more) ago.
-Technical information is far more readily available for any consumer with a smartphone and professional behaviour and processes are a minimum expectation, so skills becomes a defining point of difference between those practitioners who achieve higher than average engagement levels and those who struggle along no matter how many CPD hours they have clocked up.
+Today’s consumers have become more sophisticated and are leading far more complicated lives, and how they communicate and engage is very differenty to a decade (or more) ago.
+Technical information is far more readily available for any consumer with a smartphone and professional behaviour and processes are a minimum expectation, so skills becomes a defining point of difference between those practitioners who achieve higher than average engagement levels and those who struggle along no matter how many CPD hours they rack up.